Hoang-Long2012/DiskInfo/README.md

 Translating the diskinfo.pot file located in locale.
 Creating a directory representing your language inside locale which creates the LC_MESSAGES directory and dropping the .mo file from the .po file you translated into it.
 Creating a pr to this repo.

 ---

+## Contributing:

+Pull requests are welcome.
+Feel free to open issues for bugs or feature requests.

+---